 The rectum is part of the large intestine.
 It is at the end of the colon.
-It is usually empty except for when you are about to have a bowel movement.
+The rectum is usually empty except for when you are about to have a bowel movement.
 Stool goes from your colon, through the rectum and out of your body.
 Rectal cancer is caused by rectal cells growing out of control.
 As the number of cells grow, they form into a tumor.

 Rectal cancer that has spread from the rectum to some other part of the body is called metastatic cancer.

 - History of polyps.

-- Genetic mutations like inherited colorectal cancer syndromes
+- Genetic mutations, like inherited colorectal cancer syndromes (FAP, HNPCC).

 - Ulcerative colitis or Crohn’s disease.

 - Eating foods high in fat, a lot of red meat, and not eating enough fruits and vegetables.

 - Not exercising.

 - Having constipation and diarrhea at the same time.

 - A change in the shape of your stool.